SAP-samples/teched2025-XP264/README.md

 This session introduces attendees to **Day-2** operation with SAP BTP, Kyma runtime - a flexible and easy way to connect and extend enterprise applications in the cloud-native world.

 **Kyma** as of such, part of [Kyma project](https://github.com/kyma-project), is an opinionated set of Kubernetes-based modular building blocks (modules) that provide all the necessary capabilities to develop and run enterprise-grade cloud-native applications.

+### During the session you will learn:

-  * Learn how to run applications on the Kyma runtime for SAP BTP and discover the power of smooth integration with cloud applications and on-premise systems using the advanced connectivity features.
+  * how to run applications on the Kyma runtime for SAP BTP and discover the power of smooth integration with cloud applications and on-premise systems using the advanced connectivity features.
-  * Explore operational best practices from mastering troubleshooting techniques and intelligent root-cause analysis to event-driven autoscaling that adapts to your business needs in real time.
+  * to explore operational best practices from mastering troubleshooting techniques and intelligent root-cause analysis to event-driven autoscaling that adapts to your business needs in real time.

 ## Requirements